Skip to main content

 There's nothing wrong with trying to win someone's appreciation or goodwill.
 Frankly, our entire life we keep chasing accolades from not only those we love but also from our teachers and bosses.
 But what happens when say you are trying to win someone's heart and the response turns out to be unsatisfactory?
 Do you dub everything you invested as a failure or do you learn from the attempt and come out wiser from the experience?
 If you are choosing the latter option, you have understood the adage that only the effort is your hands while the result isn't.
 If you chose the former and branded yourself as a failure then the time has come to stop hammering yourself.
 Tell yourself that nobody who tries hard is really a failure.
 So, with anything you do, give it your best shot and win yourself over with the dedication you pour into your attempts.

-You might ask why winning oneself over is so important?
+You might ask why self-validation is so important?

 It's to convince this mind of ours that we are doing everything in our power to achieve our dreams.
 When your mind compares you with others or reminds you of how the past was better, its important to fightback and let the mind know that you are doing everything in your power to make a difference to your own life.
 Your mind will not be convinced that you are doing alright if your efforts flag or flatline, hence it's vital to always up your game and keep plugging away at weeding out all the regrets from your life.